 Cleaning motivation isn’t something that some have and other’s don’t.
 There are things that people do to help them get motivated to clean.
 Sometimes they don’t know where to start cleaning other times they’re completely overwhelmed by the mess.

-In this post, I'm going to share 10 simple steps you can take to become motivated to clean.
-It doesn't matter if you're looking to clean an entire home or just one room all of these tips do apply.
+In this post, I’m going to share how to get motivated to clean by sharing 10 simple steps.
+These tips you can take to become motivated to clean.
+It doesn’t matter if you’re looking to clean an entire home or just one room all of these tips do apply.

 It’s hard to create a cleaning schedule that you can follow and that’s why I created a cleaning house checklist to help you with the cleaning motivation.